Firearm Injuries

 Our approach to firearm unintentional injuries and deaths is centered on the idea of prevention.

-If you or someone you know is experiencing suicidal thoughts, call the Suicide Prevention Lifeline at
+If you or someone you know is experiencing suicidal thoughts,

 1-800-273-8255 or the UNI CrisisLine at 801-587-3000.